 Best for… Those with lackluster, sun-damaged skin marred by brown spots and/or tiny broken blood vessels, and anyone troubled by the redness of rosacea.
 Improvements in skin tone and texture typically last for years.
 “Skin tone is so even that you can go without makeup.”

-Repeated treatments over several weeks yield the best results.
+Repeated Fractional CO2 Laser Treatment over several weeks yield the best results.
 (Allure medspa give a discount for multiple sessions.)

 What’s Involved A numbing cream is spread over your face a half-hour before the cosmetic procedure begins.

 Wearing goggles to protect your eyes, the doctor glides the laser or light-treatment tool over your skin, emitting a broad spectrum of light that targets brown spots and reddish areas; the laser seeks out only brown pigment.
 The laser’s heat also spurs new collagen production and so, over time, plumps up fine lines.
 (IPL treatment has only a minimal effect on fine lines.)